haythamsoufi/KoboPDF/README.md

 # Function
 The script exports submissions of a Kobo form to PDF.

-# Parameters
-username : str - the Kobo username password : str - the Kobo password token : str - the Kobo API token start_date : str - the start date in the format "YYYY-MM-DD" end_date : str - the end date in the format "YYYY-MM-DD"

 # Usage
 To use the KoboPDF Tool, follow these steps: